 In June of 2017, a coalition of legal services and community based organizations sent out a survey to the field from June 12 – 23, to better understand these concerns.
 225 advocates and attorneys from 31 counties across New York State participated.
 The participants work in criminal, family, housing, employment, education, and immigration law, and practice in criminal, family, and civil courts in New York State.
 Click here to view the results of the survey.

 Letters sent to the Chief Judges of the New York State Court of Appeals

-In May of 2017, the Campaign to Remove ICE from NY State courthouses composed the following letter to Judges DiFiore and Marks.
-The letters describe the increase in ICE activity in NY state courthouses over the preceding months, and outline the negative impacts that increased ICE activity has had on our communities.
+In 2017, the ICE Out of Courts Coalition sent the following letters to Chief Judge Janet DiFiore and Chief Administrative Judge Lawrence Marks.
+The letters describe the increase in ICE activity in New York State courthouses over the preceding months, and outline the negative impacts that increased ICE activity has had on our communities.
 Both letters can be found below.

 New York City Council Hearing